Coast Mole

 Frequently Asked Questions

-Yes, they are very common in suburban gardens and parks throughout the Pacific Northwest, provided the soil is moist enough for digging and contains enough worms to eat.
+Yes, they are very common in suburban gardens and parks throughout the Pacific Northwest, as the irrigated lawns provide the perfect moist soil and abundance of worms they crave.

 Record Coast Mole at your habitat